Skip to main content

 Restore Using rsync

-To restore data from a backup made with rsync, use the same command structure.
+To restore data from a backup made with rsync, use the same command structure for restoring files.

 Restore Steps: